 You’ll Qualify for More Tax Credits

 Married filing jointly is definitely preferable to filing a separate married return when it comes to tax credits.
-These are different from tax deductions, which can only reduce your taxable income.
+A tax credit is different from a tax deduction, which can only reduce your taxable income.
 Tax credits subtract and potentially erase any tax you might owe the Internal Revenue Service when you finish preparing your tax return.

-You can’t claim the Earned Income Tax Credit, the Adoption Credit, the Child and Dependent Care Tax Credit or either of the two educational tax credits if you and your spouse file separate married returns, but these credits are all available to you if you file jointly.
+You can’t claim the Earned Income Tax Credit, the Adoption Credit, the Child and Dependent Care Tax Credit or either of the two educational tax credits if you and your spouse file separate returns.
+But these credits are all available to you if you file jointly.

 The Standard Deduction

-You’ll get a $12,400 standard deduction if you file a separate married return for the 2021 tax year.
+You’ll get a $12,550 standard deduction if you file a separate married return for the 2021 tax year.
 This is the return you'll file in 2022.
-Double this to $24,800 if you’re married and file jointly.
+Double this to $25,100 if you’re married and file jointly.

 Then There Are the Tax Brackets

 Married filers can earn double what a single taxpayer can – or what a married person filing a separate income tax return can – before moving into a higher tax bracket.
 For example, you won't hit the 24 percent tax rate until your joint incomes reach $172,751 in 2021.
 Otherwise, you'd hit this tax bracket at income of just $86,376 if you filed a single or separate married return – again, just half.